 Teams that register for the wrong division may or may not be moved into the correct division and standings may or may not be counted.
 Registering for the wrong division may result in playing as scheduled for the duration of the season.
 If playing down, standings will not be kept for the incorrectly registered team.

 League Team Fee

 The team fee is based on the league selected.
 Please refer to the fall league main page Opens a New Window. for exact fees.
-Teams submitting payment by the early bird deadline will receive a $50 discount.
 This fee ensures the league will be scheduled, fields maintained and prepped, games officiated, teams sanctioned, schedules and standings maintained online, and awards (please see “League Awards” for information).
 Late or incorrect registrations are not guaranteed accommodation and a $100 late fee will be charged if accommodation is possible.

 FREE ENTRY for all league games!

 Length of Season